The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 The result is that Google and other search engines see readers coming to your site, getting their questions answered, and spending time clicking on other pages and posts.
 That indicates your content is a quality destination, deserving of even more traffic.

-Focus On Results
+Website Architecture: Focus on Results

-The key point throughout all of these techniques and benefits should be the importance of focusing on the desired behavior; and the results you want to facilitate.
+The key point throughout all of these techniques and benefits should be the importance of focusing on the desired behavior, and the results you want to facilitate.

 You want readers and visitors to become more educated on your subject matter so that they will begin to recognize you as an authority in this area.
 The more they read from you, the more likely they are to get to Know, Like and Trust you, right?